 Recently, we've added campaign funding info and a high-quality Spanish translation to State and Federal races.
 Plus all of your trusted League Voter Service publications are on Voter's Edge California including the Pros & Cons and the Easy Voter Guide.

 See more information on elections in California: preparing to vote, voting (in person, by mail, if you've moved), voting rights, take a friend to vote, results of past elections, etc.

 The Easy Voter Guide is a newsprint pamphlet for new voters and busy voters.
 Its aim is to make nonpartisan information about the ballot accessible to as many Californians as possible.

 It is distributed by the League of Women Voters of Napa County to locations including libraries, schools, churches, and senior centers.
 It is also available online.

-The publication is typically available mid to late September before the November general election.
+The publication is typically available 60 days before a general election.

 Voter & Election Resources and FAQ

 Based on Election 2020 Voter Guidelines: Californians registered to vote will receive their ballot BY MAIL with a prepaid postage return envelope so they can vote safely.
 Be sure your address is correct in your voter registration!
 If you don’t have a home address, you can still register to vote.
 Use the nearest cross streets to describe where you stay at night and be sure to provide a mailing address.
 Watch of video on Voting by Mail by the CA Sec'y of State.